galibin24/SEC-EDGAR-python-scraper/readme.md

 ## Getting Started
    Copy the repository and Install requirement.txt using pip

-   To scrape data run scraper.py and pass symbols of companies you want to scrape and year.
+   To scrape data run scraper.py and pass symbols of companies you want to scrape and year
       ```
          python scrape.py
       ```.